This Commons Library Briefing provides information about the Government's Universal Service Obligation (USO) for

 Residents and businesses are eligible for the USO if:

 Access to a decent connection means by any technology capable of delivering the standard, including wireless networks such as mobile broadband.

 Ofcom estimated in December 2019 that approximately 155,000 premises (0.5% of UK) would potentially be eligible for the USO taking into account fixed-line and wireless connections.

 Consumers and businesses will be able to request connections from 20 March 2020.
 Requests will be made through BT (or KCOM in Hull).

 Once a request is made, there will be standards placed on BT and KCOM for how quickly they must assess and deliver on requests for connections.

-Any technology capable of delivering the minimum technical USO standards could be considered to deliver connections.
+Any technology capable of delivering the minimum technical USO standards could be considered to deliver connections, including 4G mobile broadband.
 In practice, most connections under the USO are likely to use full-fibre technology or fibre-to-the-cabinet.